penuts7644/pygor/docs/usage.rst

         -ref <GENE> <FASTA> \
         -type <MODEL TYPE>

 Both of the scenarios above can be used for evaluating VJ or VDJ sequences.
 If your input data consists of CDR3 sequences, you'll need to add the ``cdr3`` flag at the end of either of the commands.
-You can also use ``use-cdr3-allele`` flag to use allele information from the input data to calculate the generation probability.
+You can also use ``use-allele`` flag to use allele information from the input data to calculate the generation probability.
 When using a custom model, you also want to replace the ``ref`` command with ``anchor <GENE> <SEPARATED>``.
 Note that for CDR3, we don't need genomic templates.

 Parameters
 ^^^^^^^^^^